 What you can do to help?
 Continue to express the importance of this issue to your Senators and Member of Congress and how it is causing uncertainty in the market.
 REALTORS® with clients involved in a distressed transaction, such as short sale, should encourage clients to speak with a tax professional for advice on their particular situation.

-Special Thanks to Kathy Hazelett of Dayspring, REALTORS for the great question that lead to this post.
+Special Thanks to Kathy Hazelett of Dayspring, REALTORS for the great question that lead to this post, who also engaged with Student Loan Forgiveness Dallas, so if you have those kind go questions, write us and will make a new interview.